Skip to content

 In this article, we’ll dive into the legal limits of HOA power in California and how we at LS Carlson Law can assist you in navigating these complex issues.

 HOAs are granted power by the state legislature through the California Civil Code, specifically regarding common interest developments (CIDs).
-This code outlines what HOAs can and cannot do when managing properties.
+This code, anchored by the Davis-Stirling Act, outlines what HOAs can and cannot do when managing properties.
 Typically, the association has the authority to enforce rules and regulations related to property aesthetics, upkeep, and community standards.
 However, this authority has limits.

 While an HOA can set rules on everything from landscaping to the number of guests you can have, it cannot violate California state laws, infringe upon your rights, or make unreasonable demands that go beyond its authority.
 Understanding these limits is crucial for homeowners who are facing potential HOA overreach.